neha-jawalkar/mlir/README.md

 # Q2a
-1. The original test case file was not triggering the simplifyAffineExpr function, so I made changes to it (and have included it in the mlir/ folder).
-It is called affine-floordiv-simplify.mlir.
+1. The original test case file was not triggering the simplifyAffineExpr function, so I made changes to it.
+It is in the mlir/ folder and is called affine-floordiv-simplify.mlir.
 2. My code doesn't pass mlir-check.
-It fails the memref-dependence-check, which triggers the custom floordiv transformation (it transforms something of the form (expr - (expr floordiv divisor)\*divisor) to (expr mod divisor)).
-I think this is why the test case fails (though I'm not sure).
+It fails memref-dependence-check, which triggers the custom floordiv transformation (it transforms something of the form (expr - (expr floordiv divisor)\*divisor) to (expr mod divisor)).
+I think this is why the test fails (though I'm not sure).

 # Multi-Level Intermediate Representation Overview